 The Division of Pharmacy (including our residents) participates in undergraduate and graduate clinical and experiential programs with The University of Houston and University of Texas Colleges of Pharmacy.
 Residents may also participate in the University of Texas Galveston / Houston Pharm.D. student regional meetings (15-17 / year) to evaluate student presentations and provide mentoring.
 Preceptor continuing education opportunities are disseminated to the Division of Pharmacy.
-In addition, clinical research / QI training (i.e., protocol development) as well as ACLS and PALS certification is provided to the residents during their orientation period.
+In addition, clinical research / QI training (e.g., protocol development) as well as ACLS and PALS certification is provided to the residents during their orientation period.
 The Division of Pharmacy also offers additional residency programs (PGY1 Pharmacy residency, a PGY1 / PGY2 Health-System Pharmacy Administration residency, a PGY2 Infectious Diseases Pharmacy residency, a PGY2 Medication-Use Safety and Policy Pharmacy residency, and a PGY2 Oncology Pharmacy residency), and provides many in-services and continuing education programs to the hospital's professional staff.

 What other support is available to the resident during the residency?

 The Division of Pharmacy provides lab coats and scrubs to the residents.
-An office dedicated for pharmacy residents is provided with books and supplies as well as individual desk, computer, and iPhone support.
+Pharmacy residents are provided dedicated office space, books and supplies as well as individual desk, computer, and iPhone support.
 MD Anderson has its own medical library and also provides on-line access to the TMC library both from within and outside of the institution.
 The institution also has its own medical graphics department to assist in the development of professional poster presentations, as well as a biostatistics department to assist with research / QI endeavors.

 What living arrangements are available for the resident?